Sport in South Korea: Kabaddi

-Cricket

-Cricket is not that common, but South Korea did enter a national team during the 2014 Asian Games which saw them beat the People's Republic of China.
-Cricket is mostly played by expats and a league only exists in Seoul and the surrounding suburbs; the side for the Asian Games, which could only draw from South Korean citizens, consisted partially of converted baseball players.

 Table tennis

-Table tennis is popular in South Korea.
-There are minor leagues in many universities.
+Table tennis enjoys significant popularity in South Korea, supported by both professional and grassroots infrastructure.
+The Korea Table Tennis League (KTTL), founded in 2022, is one of the most competitive table tennis leagues in the world, featuring stars such as Jang Woo-jin, Lee Sang-su, and An Jae-hyun. with teams including Mirae Asset Securities, Korea Armed Forces Athletic Corps, Hwaseong Urban Development Corporation, and SeAH competing at the highest domestic level.
+The Korea Table Tennis Association (KTTA) serves as the governing body for the sport, organizing competitions and events within the country and selecting and training the national team.
+South Korea hosts the Korea Open, an annual tournament organized by the KTTA under the authority of the International Table Tennis Federation, which is currently one of six top-tier Platinum events on the ITTF World Tour.

+At the grassroots level, the sport benefits from extensive training facilities and participation across various levels of competition.
+Numerous local clubs operate 10-12 hours daily, allowing players to train extensively.
+University-level competition exists, with institutions like Seoul National University holding sports festivals that include table tennis competitions, featuring approximately 50 departmental teams from across the college's departments.

 Motorsport

 South Korea hosted the annual Formula One Korean Grand Prix in Yeongam from 2010 until 2013.
 However, South Korea has yet to have a driver on the grid.

 On 30 November 2018, Formula E CEO, Alejandro Agag signed an agreement with Moon Jae-sik, chairman of JSM Holdings.
 South Korea was given the right to hold the Seoul ePrix from 2020 to 2025.
 It will be first ePrix in South Korea and third Asian country hosting after Hong Kong and China (Beijing and Sanya).